MrSloth-dev/42.Minishell/README.md

 write - print in which fd we desire, will be useful to print in stdin (make interactive??)<br>

 access - check if there is acess( for checking executing command binaries)<br>
-open - open file descriptor returns an int or -1 if invalid (isilva-t understand)<br>
+open - open file descriptor returns an int or -1 if invalid<br>
-read - read from file descriptor returns number of bytes read, -1 if invalid (isilva-t understand)<br>
+read - read from file descriptor returns number of bytes read, -1 if invalid<br>
-close - close the file descriptor (isilva-t understand)<br>
+close - close the file descriptor<br>
 fork - create a child process, return the pid of the child, when in child process pid is 0<br>
 wait - wait for children<br>
 waitpid - wait for children with certain pid<br>